darkguy2008/gamepower-free/README.md

     * **Exclusive**: The access to the service is non-transferrable and applies to an individual, a group or a company, depending on the chosen license.
     * **You can sell your games,** but you can't sell the engine though.
 You pay for the service usage, not for the rights of the entire commercial engine source code even if you manage to demistify it.
 You may modify and enhance the paid version engine for your own games, but you cannot sell those modifications.

-    **Pay attention though**, that once you acquire any monthly quantity of the paid version, **it cannot be refunded for now** as it is prepaid, and while I could make some calculations and give you a refund for the unused service time if you cancel your subscription sometime, I live in a country where I can't convert local currency **to** USD.
-I'd like to offer something better, but until I move from this country, I can't do much.
-That's why I offer the free version, so you can play with the engine as much as you want and decide if you want to use the service or not.